Dogs are widely known for their love of walks. But have you ever wondered why your dog likes to lay down when you’re out walking?

 Repeat the process until your dog walks with you instead of trying to go against you.

 Why does my dog keep sitting down suddenly?

-If your dog suddenly sits down for no apparent reason, they could be trying to avoid something that they do not like.
+If your dog suddenly sits down for no apparent reason, they could be trying to avoid something that they do not like on their walking route.
 This can be anything from the wind to an oncoming car.

-If you have used treats or toys in the past to train your dog, then try that method again when they are being stubborn.
+If you have used delicious treats or toys in the past to train your dogs anxiety on walks, then try that method again when they are being stubborn.